aws/aws-sam-cli/designs/auto-create-ecr.md

 Documentation Changes
 =====================
 * New option `--resolve-image-repos`.
-This option will auto create repos without the needs of going through guided experience.
+This option will auto create/delete repos without the needs of going through guided experience.

 Open Issues
 ============